 What is the best firewood?

-The best firewood for heating your home are hardwoods like oak, birch, ash, hickory, and maple.
-They offer excellent heat output and burn for longer while having low levels of sap.
-If you’re looking for a pleasant-smelling type of wood then try hickory, apple, or walnut.
+Hardwoods like oak, birch, ash, hickory, and maple are the best firewood for heating your home.
+They offer excellent heat output and burn for longer while having low sap levels.
+If you’re looking for a pleasant-smelling type of wood, try hickory, apple, or walnut.

 Is elm a hardwood?

-Elm has a Janka hardness rating of 830 making it a soft hardwood.
-It has interlocked grains making it a tough wood that can be a challenge to split.
+Elm has a Janka hardness rating of 830, making it a soft hardwood.
+It has interlocked grains, making it a tough wood that can be difficult to split.

 Does elm firewood spark?